CodingJack/Advanced-Color-Picker/README.md

 ## Considerations

 If used in cases where all browsers must be accounted for, set the "multiStops" and "conic" options to false.
+The APP does not automatically write values to the corresponding input field (intentionally).
+So the init settings should always include an "onColorChange" callback function.